 A charge levied on the insurance payment protects the lender from financial loss if there is a significant fall in the mortgage payment plan.

-An interest-only mortgage is a type in which the mortgagor (the borrower) is required to pay only the interest on the loan for a certain period.
+An interest-only mortgage is a type in which the mortgagor (the borrower) must pay only the interest on the loan for a certain period.

 Mortgage deals with more than one individual involved.